underasail/bmds/aphid/README.md

 # Aphid Gut/Bacteriocyte sRNA Analysis Project

-bowtie2-Myzus-Buchnera-split-BSUB-pegasus.sh

-    Aligns bacteriocyte and gut reads to Myzus persicae and Buchnera aphidicola individually

-bowtie2-Myzus-Buchnera-together-BSUB-pegasus.sh >

-    Aligns bacteriocyte and gut reads to Myzus persicae and Buchnera aphidicola together elimMatched-BSUB-pegasus.sh >
+Download genomes for Myzus persicae, Buchnera Aphidicola, and Brassica oleracea var. capitata Wisconsin Golden Acre from AphidBase and NCBI
+Use fetchGenomes to collect other bacteria and virus genomes

+    Manually select those that don't meet script criteria Pulls genomes from literature review into downloaded FASTA files G006-alignments

+    Aligns all three together and each individual alignment with full reads files

+elimMatched

-    Eliminates the reads that matched perfectly to Myzus or Buchnera and generates new FASTA files with only the unmatched reads fetchGenomes-BSUB-pegasus.sh >
+    Eliminates the reads that matched perfectly or with one mismatch to Myzus, Buchnera, or plant and generates new FASTA files with only the unmatched reads

-    Pulls genomes from literature review into downloaded FASTA files bowtie2-other_bacteria-viruses-plant-BSUB-pegasus.sh >
+    Used later for other bacteria and virus alignments elimUnmatched

+    Eliminates the reads that didn't match perfectly or with one mismatch to Myzus, Buchnera, or plant and generates new FASTA files with only the matched reads
+    Used later for miRNA analysis
-    Aligns unmatched reads against literature review organisms perSAM-BSUB-pegasus.sh >
+perSAM-BSUB-pegasus.sh >

     Calculates percentage of reads used in alignment that mapped to the specificed group of genomes